mahi-g/Django/README.md

+# Django
-# A Django application for finding textbooks from former students in your campus.
+A Django application for finding textbooks from former students in your campus.